Matthew F. Hale

-Matthew F. Hale (born July 27, 1971) is an American white supremacist, neo-Nazi leader and convicted felon.
+Matthew Frederick Hale (born July 27, 1971) is an American white supremacist, neo-Nazi leader and convicted felon.
 Hale was the founder of the East Peoria, Illinois-based white separatist group then known as the World Church of the Creator (now called The Creativity Movement), and he declared himself its Pontifex Maximus (Latin for "highest priest") in continuation of the Church of the Creator organization founded by Ben Klassen in 1973.

 In 1998, Hale was barred from practicing law in Illinois by the state panel responsible for evaluating the character and fitness of prospective lawyers.
 The panel stated that Hale's incitement of racial hatred, for the ultimate purpose of depriving selected groups of their legal rights, was blatantly immoral and rendered him unfit to be a lawyer.

 In 2005, Hale was sentenced to a 40-year federal prison term for encouraging an undercover Federal Bureau of Investigation (FBI) informant to kill federal judge Joan Lefkow.
 As of July 2020, Hale was transferred out of ADX Florence and into United States Penitentiary, Marion in Illinois.
-His current projected release date is April 2, 2037.
+His current projected release date is April 29, 2036.

 Early life

 Hale was born in 1971 and raised in East Peoria, Illinois, a city on the Illinois River.
 After his parents divorced when he was nine years old, Hale was raised solely by his father, a police officer.
-By the age of 12, Matt Hale was reading books about Nazism, including Adolf Hitler's Mein Kampf, and had formed a Nazi-themed group at his school.
+By the age of 12, he was reading books about Nazism, including Adolf Hitler's Mein Kampf, and had formed a Nazi-themed group at his school.

 In August 1989, Hale entered Bradley University, studying political science.
 After failing to form a "White Student Union" at Bradley, Hale attempted to lead a series of political organizations in a short period: He founded the American White Supremacist Party, but it failed to attract many members; he then dissolved the AWSP in 1990 and attempted to form a chapter of the David Duke incarnation of the National Association for the Advancement of White People, but the chapter was not recognized by the national organization.
 In 1992 he declared himself the National Leader of the National Socialist White Americans' Party, without having any local members; he disbanded that organization in 1995.